 Result of the backtest

-Here is the result of this trend continuation strategy using PRT Bands run on the Nasdaq in the 4-hour time unit.
-The success rate of the strategy is few at 38%, and the drawdown is deep in the 2022 year:
+Here is the result of this trend continuation strategy using PRT Bands applied to the Nasdaq in the 4-hour time frame.
+The return of the strategy is positive, but the success rate is low at 40%, and the 2022 drawdown is relatively deep:

 PRTBands uptrend continuation strategy